-Greetings brothers and sisters.
-For the months of May and June, we acknowledge one of the three great feasts of the year, the Pentecost (aka Feast of Harvest, Feast of the Firstfruits or Feast of Weeks).
-This holy convocation begins during the Hebrew month of Sivan, 50 days after Passover.
-The bible teaches us that the Pentecost points to the time when Christ will pour the Holy Spirit upon His saints to prepare them for His coming during the last days.
-It also points to the gathering together of the 144,000, a group of saints that are deemed the “first fruit” of God’s harvest or His people.
+This great feast points to: 1) the time when Christ will pour the Holy Spirit upon His saints to prepare them for His coming during the last days; and 2) the gathering together of the 144,000, a group of saints that are deemed the “first fruit” of God’s harvest or His people.
 This year Pentecost is on Sunday, June 5th.

 The Holy Spirit

 The First Fruit of God

 Saul vs Paul: the Power to Change Through the Holy Ghost

 "The bible is God’s word.
 Without his word we have no truth.
 It is from his word that we come to know God, who he is and how to obey him."